-- ACMs identified to be in poor condition must be repaired/removed immediately, following Type 1/2/3 asbestos abatement work procedures as detailed in O. Reg.
-278/05 and disposed of as asbestos waste under O. Reg.
-347; - Materials identified to contain asbestos that are in good condition and do not pose a risk to workers or occupants can be managed in place.
+- Materials identified to contain asbestos in good condition and not pose a risk to workers or occupants can be managed in place.
 Prior to renovation/demolition activities that may disturb the ACMs, these materials must be removed following appropriate Type 1/2/3 asbestos abatement work procedures as detailed in O. Reg.
 278/05 and disposed of as asbestos waste under O. Reg.
-347; - Please refer to Appendix E Asbestos-Containing Materials Checklist for material conditions, quantities (where applicable), and recommended actions; - Prior to renovation/demolition of materials which are assumed to be asbestos-containing (suspect materials which were not sampled, i.e., ceramic wall/floor tile grout), these materials must either be tested for asbestos content or removed following appropriate asbestos abatement work procedures (Type 1/2/3) as detailed in O. Reg.
+347; - Please refer to Appendix E ACMs Checklist for material conditions, quantities (where applicable), and recommended actions: - Prior to renovation/demolition of materials which are assumed to be asbestos-containing (suspect materials which were not sampled, i.e., roofing materials), these materials must either be tested for asbestos content or removed following appropriate asbestos abatement work procedures (Type 1/2/3) as detailed in O. Reg.
 278/05 and disposed of as asbestos waste under O. Reg.
-347; - All repairs or removal of ACMs must be conducted according to Ontario Regulation 278/05, Regulation respecting Asbestos on Construction Projects and in Buildings and Repair Operations made under the Occupational Health and Safety Act.
+347; - All repairs or removal of ACM must be conducted according to Ontario Regulation 278/05, Regulation respecting Asbestos on Construction Projects and in Buildings and Repair Operations made under the Occupational Health and Safety Act.
 Asbestos-containing waste must also be handled and disposed of according to Ontario Regulation 347/90 as amended made under the Environmental Protection Act.
-Any suspect building materials encountered that were not assessed as part of this survey should be assumed to contain asbestos until proven otherwise by analytical testing; - Sub-trades working with or in close proximity to ACMs should be informed of their presence; and - Given that ACMs have been identified and will likely remain in place, an Asbestos Management Plan is required, and an inventory of ACMs must be kept on site.
+Any suspect building materials encountered that were not assessed as part of this survey should be assumed to contain asbestos until proven otherwise by analytical testing; - Sub-trades working with or in close proximity to asbestos-containing material should be informed of its presence; and - Given that asbestos-containing materials (ACMs) have been identified and will likely remain in place, an Asbestos Management Plan is required.
+An ACMs inventory must be kept on-site.
 All ACMs must be routinely inspected to ensure no damage has occurred, and the inventory must be updated once in each 12-month period and as may be required based on expected changing site conditions, abatement and/or renovation activities.